SmokeSeer: 3D Gaussian Splatting for Smoke Removal and Scene Reconstruction: Experimental evaluation

 \subsection{Results}

-\paragraph{Synthetic data results.} Table \ref{tab:synthetic_quantitative} presents quantitative results for novel view synthesis on our synthetic dataset.
-We show results using PSNR, SSIM, and LPIPS \cite{zhang2018perceptual}.
-Our full method significantly outperforms all baselines across all metrics, with particularly notable improvements in scenes with heavy smoke where we achieve a PSNR gain of up to 4.8 dB over the RGB-only approaches.
+\paragraph{Synthetic data results.} Table \ref{tab:synthetic_quantitative} presents quantitative results for novel view synthesis on our synthetic dataset, using the PSNR, SSIM, and LPIPS \cite{zhang2018perceptual} metrics.
+Our full method outperforms all baselines across all metrics, especially in scenes with heavy smoke where we achieve a PSNR gain of up to 4.8 dB over the RGB-only approaches.

 Figure~\ref{fig:synthetic_qualitative} shows qualitative results on the synthetic dataset.
 Our method removes smoke while preserving fine details in the scene.
 In contrast, baseline methods either fail to completely remove smoke or introduce artifacts.